Veeshek/CW2_CST1510_M01068641/README.md

 The platform uses **SQLite** as its database backend.

-### Key features:
+Key features include:

-- Centralised database connection (`db.py`)
+- Centralised database connection handling
-- Structured schema creation (`schema.py`)
+- Structured database schema
-- Domain-specific data modules:
+- Domain-specific data tables for users, incidents, datasets, and IT tickets
-  - `users.py`
-  - `incidents.py`
-  - `datasets.py`
-  - `tickets.py`
-- Full **CRUD functionality** (Create, Read, Update, Delete)
+- Full CRUD (Create, Read, Update, Delete) functionality
 - Initial data loading from CSV files
-- Clean separation between database logic and Streamlit UI
+- Clear separation between database logic and Streamlit UI pages

+This ensures data consistency and simplifies future extensions.

 ---

 ## 🗓️ Week 9 – Data Analytics & Visualisation

-Interactive dashboards were created using **Pandas** and **Plotly**.
+Interactive dashboards and analytics views were developed using **Pandas** and **Plotly**.

-### Implemented features:
+Implemented features include:

-- Multi-page Streamlit application
+- Key metrics using `st.metric`
 - Interactive filters (severity, category, status)
-- Key performance metrics using `st.metric`
-- Data visualisations:
-  - Line charts (incident trends)
+- Line charts to show trends over time
-  - Bar charts (severity and status)
+- Bar charts and pie charts for distribution analysis
-  - Pie charts (category distribution)
-- CSV export functionality
+- Export of filtered data to CSV
-- Domain-specific insights and interpretations
+- Domain-specific insights to support decision-making
-- Unified and consistent UI across all pages
+- A consistent and professional user interface across all pages

 ---

 ## 🗓️ Week 10 – AI Integration

-An **AI Assistant** was integrated to support decision-making across all domains.
+An **AI Assistant** was integrated to support intelligent decision-making across all domains.

-### AI Features:
+### AI Features

 - Integration with the **OpenAI API**
-- Secure API key handling via `secrets.toml`
+- Secure API key management using `secrets.toml`
+- No API keys hardcoded in the source code
-- Domain-specific system prompts:
+- Domain-specific AI behaviour:
-  - Cybersecurity analysis
+  - Cybersecurity incident analysis
   - Data quality and analytics suggestions
   - IT ticket prioritisation and SLA recommendations
 - Streamlit chat interface with: